OneCX UI App Generator

 Figure 1.
 Excerpt of the build output (exemplary for bookstore application)

-Lint the UI App
+Lint the App

 The generator creates code that adheres to standard linting rules, but it’s always a good practice to run the linter after generation to catch any potential issues or inconsistencies.